GP ST3 (Combined programme) Surrey, previously Core Surgery

 I completed my Core Surgery training in London before applying for GP.
 I’d heard that several of my surgical colleagues up and down the country had managed to complete their training in 2.5 years rather than 3 and was keen to see if my previous experience would count.
 For me this was a huge incentive to switch to general practice.

 It transpired that the ATCF pathway allowed 6-months to contribute to a CCT qualification for the following specialities only: medicine, paediatrics, obs and gynae, psychiatry and anaesthetics.
 This cannot be applied for retrospectively and needs to be requested on the Oriel GP specialty training application form.
+Changes have been made and now you can apply with experience from any relevant specialty, and not just those listed above.

 The 6-months of previous experience was credited to the last 6 months of my GPST2 year.
 I was able to sit down with the GP Education Assistant at my hospital to structure my rotations so that I covered all the specialities that I had limited experience in.